Hello! I’m Mina Murray, a lover of historic cookery and culinary research.

 Go to the menus here.

 “Fannie Farmer” is currently a trademark owned by Fanny Farmer Candy Shops.
+I have no affiliation with them.

 This project is supported by my Patrons on Patreon and donations from other enthusiasts of historic cookery.
 With your help I can acquire the unusual ingredients and equipment and do the research needed to continue my culinary adventures.
 Thank you so much!